 Considering that an average flight lasts between 10 and 15 minutes and that you’ll probably fly three or four flights on a typical day, that’s a large safety margin.
 You’ll be checking battery power levels along the way in any case.

 Go – get that bird up in the air!
-Practice flying model airplanes a lot and don’t forget to come back here for more model airplane flying and maintenance tips.
+Practice flying model planes a lot and don’t forget to come back here for more model airplane flying and maintenance tips.
 In the meantime Happy Flying and Smooth Landings!

 This is a slightly updated version of an article originally published on “Flying RC Airplanes” – flyingrcairplanes.com